malaika-n/malaika-n/README.md

-Recently graduated cum laude from California Lutheran University with a bachelor's degree in Computer Science.
+Hello!
+I'm Malaika, a Data Analysis Enthusiast and Recent Graduate from California Lutheran University

+🌐 Eager to launch my career in Data Analysis, I am looking for entry-level opportunities where I can contribute effectively while continuing to grow and learn.

 I'm passionate about transforming complex data into actionable insights by using them to make data-driven decisions.
-Through my education and experience with projects, I have developed strong statistical and programming skills and gained experience in Machine Learning, Linear Algebra, Calculus, Data Cleaning, and Visualization.
+Through my education and experience with data projects, I have developed strong statistical and programming skills.

+• I'm proficient in leveraging statistical and programming skills to convert complex data into clear, impactful insights
+• I'm skilled in Exploratory Data Analysis, Statistical Analysis, SQL Data Visualization and Data Modelling
-I founded and served as the president of my university's Women In STEM Club as I am passionate about closing the gender gap in computing and furthering diverse representation in the field.
+• As the founder and president of my university's Women In STEM Club, I am committed to bridging the gender gap in computing and fostering diverse representation in STEM fields

-I am currently looking for entry-level opportunities within the Data Science field.
+I am keen on exploring opportunities that challenge me to utilize and expand my data science skills.
+If you’re looking for someone who can transform data into strategic insights and drive impactful decisions, let's connect!
 You can reach me through: malaikanazim@gmail.com